 Federal Information Processing Standards (FIPS)

-FIPS mode is available for Datto SIRIS devices using FIPS 140-3, which is a security standard used by the U.S. and Canadian governments to ensure encryption in IT products is properly tested and approved.
-When a product passes validation, it receives a certificate listing the product name, version, and security assurance level ranging from level 1 to 4.
+FIPS mode is available for Datto SIRIS devices using FIPS 140-3, a security standard adopted by the US and Canadian governments to ensure that encryption in IT products is properly tested and approved.
+When a product passes validation, it receives a certificate listing the product name, version, and security assurance level, which ranges from level 1 to level 4.

 Environment